lightelligence-io/styles/src/components/V2Modal/V2Modal.md

 ### Action modal

-Use the success *V2Modal* when the actions of the user are successful.
+Use the action *V2Modal* for changes that demand active user input. e.g.: Edit the description of a tenant.

 <div class="olt-Card olt-u-padding5">
   <div class="olt-u-marginAuto">